Rafficer/linux-cli-community/USAGE.md

 ### Configure alias for quicker access

-An alias let's you access the `protonvpn` command easier and without typing `sudo` all the time.
-To configure an alias, open your shell's rc file with your favorite editor, for bash, which is the default shell on most linux distributions, this would be `~/.bashrc`.
-Now add the following lines at the end of the file
+An alias lets you access the `protonvpn` command more quickly and removes the need for you to type `sudo` all the time.
+To configure an alias, open your shell's rc file with your favorite editor.
+For bash, which is the default shell on most Linux distributions, this would be `~/.bashrc`.
+Now add the following lines at the end of the file:

 `alias protonvpn='sudo protonvpn'`

 `alias pvpn='sudo protonvpn'`

-This let's you use ProtonVPN-CLI by just typing `protonvpn` without sudo or even just typing `pvpn`.
+This lets you use ProtonVPN-CLI by simply typing `protonvpn` without sudo or just typing `pvpn`.
 For the latter, make sure you have uninstalled the old [bash-based ProtonVPN-CLI](https://github.com/ProtonVPN/protonvpn-cli) to avoid complications.

 ### Auto-connect on boot